 Migraine Triggers at Work

 It’s my personal “Cheers.”
 There are too many memories to list.
 My husband asked my parents to marry me there.
-When I was pregnant I craved their potato skins.
-At that time, the cooks would see me in the parking lot and would bring them out to me with our drinks so I wouldn’t have to wait for a second longer.
+When I was pregnant, I craved their potato skins.
+At that time, the cooks would see me in the parking lot and bring them out to me with our drinks so I wouldn’t have to wait for a second longer.
 It is a place my children yell out the window and wave at and a place I have sweet memories with my grandpa.
-I am sad that it is closing and that all the memories I have will be in the past.
+I am sad that it is closing and that all my memories will be in the past.

 Migraine Triggers at Work

-While I think back at all the years at my “Cheers” I remember hostessing.
+While I reflect on all the years at my “Cheers,” I remember hostessing.
 I believe everyone should work in the food industry and retail at some point to learn countless lessons.
 When I was a hostess, I learned a lot.
-Mostly that people are rude and when they get stressed they like to yell at someone for uncontrollable reasons.
+Mainly that people are rude and when they get stressed, they like to yell at someone for uncontrollable reasons.
 I remember one particularly slammed Saturday night.
-My station was in between the smoky bar and the smoking section which meant every night I was triggered.
+My station was between the smoky bar and the smoking section, which meant I was triggered every night.

-In high school, I was episodic and not the chronic walking migraine that I am today so I could handle it.
-As the night progressed I had a waitress yelling at me about seating her section too often even though patrons requested to be seated at a particular table.
+In high school, I was episodic and not the chronic walking migraine I am today, so I could handle it.
+As the night progressed, I had a waitress yelling at me about seating her section too often, even though patrons requested to be placed at a particular table.
 Then the line began.
-Here’s the thing about wait time…..it’s uncontrollable.
+Here’s the thing about wait time….. it’s uncontrollable.
 If I saw a check on a table, I could only estimate if the person would pay right away or sit and have a drink for another 20 minutes.

-At one point, I was running to help bus tables, expedite food, and seat people.
+I ran to help bus tables, expedite food, and seat people at one point.
 The volume was growing, stress built and the smoke thickened.
 At this point, a man came and got in my face to yell at me about the wait time.
-When I say he yelled at me, I mean he actually bent down to get into my 16-year-old face to scream!
-His intention was to embarrass me, make me cry, and somehow make himself feel great about doing so.
+When I say he yelled at me, I mean he bent down to get into my 16-year-old face to scream!
+He intended to embarrass me, make me cry, and make himself feel great about doing so.
 I look back and get even madder that I was so young and this man who puffed out his chest was able to send me over the edge.
 I started crying and the migraine went from about a 5 to an 8+ instantly.
-It was then, that I learned my work environment heavily affects my health.
+It was then that I learned my work environment heavily affects my health.

-The owner who was helping with crowd control saw me crying and immediately put her motherly arm around me and settled things down.
-It was one of the first times that I realized other people had control over me.
-I’d like to say I have control over myself but in reality, I could not control my triggers or emotions and therefore allowed the macho aggressive man to win.
+The owner helping with crowd control saw me crying and immediately put her motherly arm around me and settled things down.
+It was one of the first times I realized other people had power over me.
+I want to say I have control over myself but in reality, I could not control my triggers or emotions and allowed the macho-aggressive man to win.

-I’d like to say that I learned from this man but I already knew not to be a jerk to other people.
-I thought it was common sense to treat others the way you’d like to be treated (It was the motto of my elementary school).
-I thought seeing the crowd and that checks were on tables was obvious.
-The thing I learned that night is that people think they are better than you are when being served.
+I want to say that I learned from this man but I already knew not to be a jerk to other people.
+Additionally, I thought it was common sense to treat others how you’d like to be treated (It was my elementary school’s motto).
+I thought seeing the crowd, and that checks were on tables was obvious.
+I learned that night that people think they are better than you are when being served.
 How odd.
-I learned that compassion can come from a boss and that work experience leaves lasting impressions.
+I knew that compassion can come from a boss and that work experience leaves lasting impressions.